Mountain bike in the beautiful Cairngorms National Park

 Q. What sort of accommodation will we be staying in?

 A. On this Cairngorms Adventure tour you will be staying in a traditional country lodge in the Aviemore area, in the heart of the Cairngorms National Park.
 There are comfortable bedrooms and guest lounges so that the group can relax together in the evening and chat over their day’s adventures.

 Q. Which meals are included in the tour?

 A. All breakfasts are included in the price of the tour, and we will supply a range of delicious local ingredients for you to make breakfast at your group accommodation.
 Lunch and dinner are not included in the trip price.
 We will either shop in the morning for picnic supplies to take with us, or we will stop at a local cafe or pub for lunch.
 There are a number of restaurants in Aviemore for dinner.
 This means that everyone can choose exactly what they want for lunch and dinner and only pay for their own choices.
 You should allow around £25-£35 per day for lunches and dinners (excluding alcoholic drinks).

 Q. What type of mountain bike is best for this trip?

-A. A good quality hard tail (front suspension only) mountain bike with 120mm travel will be ideal for this mountain bike tour.
+A. A good quality full suspension mountain bike with 120mm travel front and rear will be ideal for this mountain bike tour.
 We can arrange bike hire for you for the duration of your trip; please let us know if you would like to rent a bike in Scotland.